SpectreSpect/nlp-natural-disaster/README.md

 # Techonlogies used

-These are all the technologies that was used during creation of this project:
+Here are all the technologies that were used to create this project:

 > **Languages**
 >